jacobrichey/jacobrichey.github.io/_posts/2020-06-06-Build-a-Statcast-Database-in-R.md

            of_fielding_alignment)
 ```

-If you're following along and creating one large function, now would be a good time to return `df`.
+If you're following along and creating one large function, now would be a good time to return $$df$$.

 ## 2019 Example

-Let's now scrape and format all 2019 Statcast data!
+Let's now scrape and format all 2019 Statcast data.
 Note I've labeled the previous function `format_statcast()`.
 We'll also save this data frame as a csv, so we don't have to repeat this process again.

 ```
 payload_statcast <- scrape_statcast(2019)